UBC-MDS/exploratory-data-viz/chapters/en/slides/module2/module2_08.md

 To make it more suitable for this slide deck let’s subset it to include observations from the year 2018 only.

-When filtering on a date in pandas, we can either type out just the year portion or the entire date string in the format shown in the slide.
+When filtering on a date using Pandas, we can either type out just the year portion or the entire date string in the format shown in the slide.

 ---